Verifying the existence of maximum likelihood estimates for generalized linear models: Addressing separation in practice

 \section{Addressing separation in practice}

 This section describes recommendations for dealing with separation in practice, including in high-dimensional environments with many fixed effects and other nuisance parameters.
 Before digging into these details, it is important to make two general points.
-First, as we have shown, the implications of separation differ across different models; thus, the most appropriate remedy should depend on the model being used.
-Second, the appeal of our own preferred alternative\textemdash dropping separated observations beforehand\textemdash is likely to depend on one's comfort level with allowing the linear predictor $x_{i}\beta$ to attain what would ordinarily be an inadmissible value (and the consequences for the likelihood function then follow).
-One method we do generally caution against is to simply remove one of the $x_{mi}$ implicated in $z_{i}$ from the model, since this obviously affects the identification of all remaining parameters to be estimated, with the effect differing depending on which regressor is dropped.\footnote{Furthermore, in fixed effects models computed using dimensionality-reducing techniques (e.g., \citealp{figueiredo_industry_2015,larch_currency_2017,stammann2017fast}) even identifying which combinations of the $x_{mi}$'s induce separation may be infeasible. }
+First, as we have shown, the implications of separation differ depending on the estimator; thus, the appropriate remedy should similarly depend on the estimator being used.
+Second, the appeal of our own preferred alternative\textemdash {withholding the separated observations from the estimation sample beforehand}\textemdash is likely to depend on one's comfort level with allowing the linear predictor $x_{i}\beta$ to attain what would ordinarily be an inadmissible value.
+One method we caution against is simply removing from the model one of the regressors involved in the separation, as this affects the identification and estimation of all remaining parameters, with the effect differing depending on which regressor is dropped.

-In the next subsection, we will first show that when $x_{i}\beta$ is allowed to attain $\pm \infty$, separated observations often do not affect the score function for $\beta$ under fairly general circumstances (though, as noted, it does depend on the model being used.)
-The main utility of this insight, which is especially useful for models with many fixed effects, is that it provides a theoretical justification for the practice of first dropping separated observations from the estimation.
-The remainder of this section then focuses on issues related to detection of separation problems, including in high-dimensional environments.
+In subsection~\ref{effects_of_dropping}, we will first show that when $x_{i}\beta$ is allowed to attain $\pm\infty$, separated observations often do not affect the score function for $\beta$ under fairly general circumstances.
+This insight provides a theoretical justification for the practice of {withholding} separated observations from the estimation, at which point the separation problem becomes one of perfect collinearity within the remaining estimation sample.
+This insight is particularly useful for models with many fixed effects, as perfect collinearity amongst the fixed effects is generally not a problem for identifying the coefficients of the non-fixed effect covariates.\footnote{{Indeed, one of the computational advantages of modern software packages for estimating models with high-dimensional fixed effects (e.g., \citealp{correia_linear_2017}) that they do not explicitly estimate unique coefficients for each fixed effect parameter.
+This usefully means the researcher does not need to concern themselves with which fixed effects may be collinear when implementing the estimation.} } Once these results are established, subsections~\ref{detecting-separation} and \ref{addressing-sep-hdfe} then focus on detecting and addressing separation, including in high-dimensional environments.